php-tmdb/api/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/wtfzdotnet/php-tmdb-api/badges/coverage.png?s=d416e063debb3b400e9b1bc9db019f54cc1dc40e)](https://scrutinizer-ci.com/g/wtfzdotnet/php-tmdb-api/)
 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/wtfzdotnet/php-tmdb-api/badges/quality-score.png?s=dad36710f36335bdeffeaf2ac256c222862832fa)](https://scrutinizer-ci.com/g/wtfzdotnet/php-tmdb-api/)

+As you can see the code coverage is very low at the moment, as it only covers the API section right now.

+Work is being put into reaching at least 80%, but this will take some time.

 Work in progress
 ----------------

-I've started working on this since the week of October-November 2013.
-I hoped to finish this pretty quick but I've been slammed with work, if you feel like lending a hand please contribute, wether it's documentation or code they are both more than welcome!

 The API namespace has most things already covered, however this is RAW output from the API.

 I'm working extensively on finishing the models, which should provide a more natural feeling of working with TMDB.

 Help & Donate
 --------------